Marion County Court Records

 Marion County Criminal Court Records

-Criminal cases in Marion County are handled by two primary courts depending on the severity of the charge.
+Criminal cases in Marion County are handled by two courts depending on the severity of the charge.
 Felony cases are prosecuted in the Marion County Court of Common Pleas, General Division, while misdemeanors and traffic violations fall under the jurisdiction of the Marion Municipal Court.

 Felony Cases — Court of Common Pleas